Deutsch: Anämie / Español: Anemia / Português: Anemia / Français: Anémie / Italiano: Anemia

 Athletic Risk Factors

-Endurance sports like running or cycling increase the risk of anemia due to higher iron loss through sweat, gastrointestinal bleeding, or haemolysis (destruction of red blood cells during repetitive foot strikes, known as "foot-strike hemolysis").
+Endurance sports like Running or cycling increase the risk of anemia due to higher iron loss through sweat, gastrointestinal bleeding, or haemolysis (destruction of red blood cells during repetitive foot strikes, known as "foot-strike hemolysis").

 Gender Differences

-Women are at higher risk due to menstruation and may require greater iron intake to prevent anemia.
+Women are at higher risk due to menstruation and may require greater iron Intake to prevent anemia.

 Symptoms, Therapy, and Healing